makersacademy/takeaway-challenge/README.md

 restaurant.ask_order(customer)

 After using the above commands in irb, I am supposed to receive a message on my phone, Asking me about the order I want to make. so, we command the code in "irb" to see what happens.

+After the previous steps, we suppose we have the order of a customer in a string including the number of each dish, name of dish, and finally the sum of the number of all dishes e.g. 1, meat dish, 2, pesceterian, 3. at first, we want an error when the sum of the dishes is not correct. so, as a feature test in irb, we will have the following:

+require "./lib/customer.rb"
+customer = Customer.new(ENV['MY_NUMBER'])
+require "./lib/restaurant.rb"
+restaurant = Restaurant.new()
+restaurant.check_order("1, meat dish, 4, pesceterian, 10")

+,,,, We want an error to be raised by the above order, because 10 is not the sum of 4 and 1...
+Here we will have some assumption.
+We will only test if the sum is correct or not.
+We will not test edge cases like not making the order in the proper string variable.